Graduation Requirements

 Writing Requirement

 1. Students must complete at least one major writing project, such as a substantial research paper or a legal brief, with frequent feedback from a faculty member.
-The supervising faculty member must be a full-time member of the UCI Law faculty.
+The supervising faculty member must be a full-time member of the UC Irvine Law faculty.
 The project must be original and it must be the product of individual work, not a group assignment.
 The project shall be a minimum of 7,000 words of substantive original analysis and research.
 The instructor shall determine whether the 7,000-word minimum is inclusive or exclusive of footnotes and references.
 This work may be completed in a seminar, a Directed Research project, or through other work.
 Directed Research courses may fulfill the writing requirement; students may receive from 1 to 3 units of credit as agreed to in advance in writing by the instructor.

 2. Students may not fulfill the writing requirement through a course that fulfills the Law School’s Clinical Requirement or Professional Responsibility Requirement.